cunnie/writings/i_am_become_forever.md

 ago he would never have guessed he would be in this position.

 And she was a highly-thought-of CEO.
-From without, sure — she had been profiled in the industry magazines, and the company financials were well above average.
-But also from within: although prior to this week he hadn't directly worked with her directly, he knew people who had, and they all respected her and liked her, which was no mean feat.
+From without, sure — she had been profiled in the industry trade magazines, and the company financials were well above average.
+But she was highly-thought-of from within as well: although prior to this week he hadn't directly worked with her directly, he knew people who had, and they all respected her and liked her, which was no mean feat.

 He was still angry at himself for turning on the cell phone.
 Maybe if instead he had used a flashlight, or a lighter, Julia would be free right now.
 He had been